bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Seagate Central to use a static IP address, then the unit will almost certainly come up with a different DHCP assigned IP address.

-### Simple status web server
+### System status webpage
-This step sets up the unit to display a very simple status message when someone tries to access it on http port 80 via a web browser.
-This helps users to see that the unit is no longer running Seagate Central native firmware but that it is running Debian.
+This step sets up the unit to display a very simple system status web page when someone tries to connect to the unit with a web browser.
+This helps users to see that the unit is no longer running Seagate Central native firmware but that it is running Debian instead.

 We use the netcat tool to generate a web page rather than a full blown web server as this only uses a small amount of disk and cpu resources.
 The webpage